SaltedSaussage123/AnyPotato/README.md

 # AnyPotato
-Hey guys, this is the first self-programmed program, and I'm still very inexperienced, but I hope that this will change: D
+Hey guys, this is the first self-programmed program, and I'm still very inexperienced, but I hope that this will change:D